olivier-heurtier/sphinxcontrib-requirement/doc/requirement1.rst

 .. req:req:: This is a title
     :reqid: REQ-0003
     :priority: 1
+    :children: REQ-0004

-    This is a requirement with again a lot of options and with a comment
+    This is a requirement with usage of the reversed link (children) and with a comment

     |